SpencerLutz/madmeme/README.md

 ### Andrew Green (*agreen13*), Levi Lutz (*levi*), Spencer Lutz (*sjlutz*)

 ## Description
 Our website prompts a user to create a sentence with blanks.
-We fill these blanks with random words, put them on random images, and display options for the user.
+We fill these blanks with random words, put them on random memes, and display options for the user.
 The user can save their favorites in a database and get a permalink to view later or share with friends.

 ## APIs
-We use [Insert word API here] to get words to fill in and [apimeme.com](apimeme.com)'s meme generator API to create the memes.
+We use API Ninja's [Random Word API](https://api-ninjas.com/api/randomword) to get words to fill in and [imgflip](https://imgflip.com/api)'s meme generator API to create the memes.

 ## Youtube Demo
 [Insert YouTube Demo here]